LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. member:: queue->unspool(n::integer= ?)

-   This method returns a staticarray of the elements in the queue and removing them from the queue.
+   This method returns a staticarray of the elements in the queue and removes them from the queue.
 The number of elements to return and remove can be specified as an integer parameter to this method.